 This day also highlights the many reasons why a mixed breed dog is a perfect dog for many families and the benefits of adopting a mutt:

 Most pure-bred dogs come from puppy mills and irresponsible dog breeders, and many of them charge very high prices to buy a puppy.
 On the other hand, the fees to adopt a mixed breed dog from a shelter are much lower, and not only do you still get a loyal friend for life, but you are also saving a life.

-Mixed breed dogs also tend to be more resistant, and have fewer health problems.
+Mixed-breed dogs also tend to be more resistant and have fewer health problems.
 Because their genes are a mix of different breeds, they do not suffer from recessive disorders that affect pure breeds.
 This also means that they live longer, so you'll get to have your friend's company for a few more years.

-By adopting a mixed breed dog you will be getting a truly unique friend, both in looks and personality.
-Everyone knows what a labrador looks like, but mutts combine the best of different breeds which results in a dog that no one else but you will have.
+By adopting a mixed-breed dog you will be getting a truly unique friend, both in looks and personality.
+Everyone knows what a Labrador looks like, but mutts combine the best of different breeds which results in a dog that no one else but you will have.
 This happens with their personality as well, you can get the loyalty of a breed mixed with the intelligence of another.
 One thing is for sure, if you adopt a mixed breed, your dog will be one-of-a-kind.